 2. Tell us about your artists, gallery and workshop.

 We have a covered workshop that is situated among trees and is open on 3 sides to the fresh air.
-It is a very pleasant working environment for our artists.
-Some of our metal artists do their work here and others do the work at their homes and bring the finished pieces into us for final inspection.
+It is a very pleasant working environment for our very talented artists.
+2 nutritious meals are provided each day along with a fair wage.

 We do not sell locally in Haiti.
-All of our sales are to buyers, throughout the world, on our websites.
+All of our sales are to buyers, as "free trade", throughout the world, on our various websites.

 3. Tell us how the recent earthquake affected your operations and how you are faring today.

 Our private home was completely destroyed in the earthquake.
 This was one of the historic homes of Port au Prince.
 We have our workshop in the adjoining property.
 This was 50% destroyed.
 We have been working on rebuilding the workshop.
 Within 3 days of the earthquake, we asked our artists to come back to work, using the safe areas of the workshop and driveway to work.
 We supply all of our people 2 meals a day.
 Almost every one of our people had their home damaged or destroyed, members of their family killed or injured.
 Fortunately, none of our people were killed and only 1 was injured.
 Pictures and a brief description our experience can be found at: http://www.haitimetalart.com/Haiti_Earthquake_News.html

 4. Tell us what needs your artists and operation still have in order to recover from the earthquake.

 All of us need to rebuild.
 This can be made possible by orders for our handcrafted products.
 We are not looking for charity.
 We want to provide work for our artists.
 Due to the vast unemployment in Haiti, support of the family (and his extended family) is very important to each artist.
 He is looked to, by his extended family, for the supply of food, medical care, housing and schooling for children.
 It is said that each employed person in Haiti has 15 - 20 people who are looking to him financially.

 Place orders, so that we can provide employment for our artists.